-Bundy was seen by our team at Kooringal Veterinary Hospital after swelling developed in her shoulder and she'd become lethargic.
+Bundy was seen to by our team after swelling developed in her shoulder and she'd become lethargic.

 Upon examination, it was noted that her gums were pale and that the swelling was caused by bleeding under the skin.
 Further probing confirmed that Bundy was experiencing symptoms of rodenticide (rat bait) poisoning.